KatherineMichel/digital-commonplace/README.md

 https://developer.twitter.com/en/docs/twitter-api/early-access | What's New with Twitter API v2 | Docs | Twitter Developer
 https://developer.twitter.com/en/portal/register/playground?manualOpen=true | https://developer.twitter.com/en/portal/register/playground?manualOpen=true

+https://dev.to/twitterdev/how-to-explore-a-user-s-tweets-using-v2-of-the-twitter-api-1lkn | How to explore a user's Tweets using v2 of the Twitter API - DEV Community 👩‍💻👨‍💻

 Twitter API
 https://twitter.com/i_am_daniele/status/1293599681176408064 | Daniele on Twitter: "just setting up my #TwitterAPI https://t.co/TO5WBwjzib" / Twitter
 https://twitter.com/suhemparack/status/1297976206940282880 | Suhem Parack on Twitter: "I put together some guidance on filtering and using Twitter data for your studies (which includes new operators available in the new Twitter API v2).
 I will add more examples to in the coming weeks and add sample code to demo some of the concepts mentioned in this guide." / Twitter